pyrogn/HiveHelper_on_PySpark/README.md

 # HiveHelper_on_PySpark
  Very specific, but time-saving library

+# TODO
+1. Synth table with partitions
+2. Basic testing script
+3. How to extend Pyspark
+...

 ## Features
 1. Getting extensive info about a table
 2. Comparing a table with a reference table by PK